Marine Mammals

 Distribution: Two sub-species: North Atlantic (Globicephala melas melas) widespread to at least 68° N, and the Southern Hemisphere (Globicephala melas edwardii) from 19–60° S. They do not share the warmer waters with short-finned pilot whales.

-Threats: whaling (Faeroe Islands, Japan, Greenland), plastic and chemical pollution, man-made noise impacts (seismic surveys, military sonar), entanglement in fishing gear, over fishing, captivity.
+Threats: whaling (Faroe Islands, Japan, Greenland), plastic and chemical pollution, man-made noise impacts (seismic surveys, military sonar, shipping), entanglement in fishing gear, drive fisheries, vessel collisions, construction, overfishing, captivity.

-Seismic surveys used to find oil, gas and deep sea minerals are one of the biggest problems in the sea nowadays, especially the coats of Norway is full of such surveys during the summer months when most whales migrate, feed and breed there!
-These extremely loud sounds (SL 260dB) can killer marine mammals directly or scare them away on longer distances, these signals can be heard over 3000km away!
+Seismic surveys used to find oil, gas and deep sea minerals are one of the biggest problems in the sea nowadays.
+The coastline of Norway is especially full of these seismic surveys during the summer months when most whales migrate, feed and breed there!
+These extremely loud sounds (SL 260dB) can kill marine mammals directly, injure them, or scare them away on longer distances, these signals can be heard over 3000 km away!

 This video demonstrates seismic surveys 300-500km away and pilot whales in the Vestfjord: